 If you are going through a divorce or other legal dispute, you have a few different options available to settle unagreeable issues.
 While litigation is a traditional dispute settlement route, mediation can be a mutually beneficial and cost-effective strategy too.
-Either way, a legal representative should be consulted and be present at any meetings with the opposing party.
+Either way, a Brooklyn family law attorney should be consulted and be present at any meetings with the opposing party.

 Here is some information about mediation as an option to settle disputes, including details about the mediation process and its benefits.